shenwei356/LexicMap/docs/content/usage/search.md

   -Q, --min-qcov-per-genome float      ► Minimum query coverage (percentage) per genome.
   -q, --min-qcov-per-hsp float         ► Minimum query coverage (percentage) per HSP.
   -o, --out-file string                ► Out file, supports a ".gz" suffix ("-" for stdout). (default "-")
+      --seed-max-dist int              ► Minimum distance between seeds in seed chaining.
+It should be
+                                       <= contig interval length in database. (default 1000)
+      --seed-max-gap int               ► Minimum gap in seed chaining. (default 200) -p, --seed-min-prefix int            ► Minimum (prefix/suffix) length of matched seeds (anchors).
+                                       (default 15)
-      --seed-max-dist int              ► Max distance between seeds in seed chaining.
-It should be <= contig interval length in database. (default 1000) --seed-max-gap int               ► Max gap in seed chaining. (default 200) -p, --seed-min-prefix int            ► Minimum (prefix) length of matched seeds. (default 15) -P, --seed-min-single-prefix int     ► Minimum (prefix) length of matched seeds if there's only one pair of seeds matched. (default 17) -n, --top-n-genomes int              ► Keep top N genome matches for a query (0 for all) in chaining phase.
+  -P, --seed-min-single-prefix int     ► Minimum (prefix/suffix) length of matched seeds (anchors) if
+                                       there's only one pair of seeds matched. (default 17) -n, --top-n-genomes int              ► Keep top N genome matches for a query (0 for all) in chaining phase.
 Value 1 is not recommended as the best chaining result does not always bring the best alignment, so it better be >= 10.